5

 Summary of Bill S 4324

-The bill "A bill to amend title 28, United States Code, to prohibit attorneys for the Government who are sanctioned by a court from temporarily representing the Government" was introduced in the 119th Congress on April 16, 2026.
-The specific provisions, directives, or actions proposed in the bill are not provided in the context object.
+The bill introduced in the 119th Congress with the title "A bill to amend title 28, United States Code, to prohibit attorneys for the Government who are sanctioned by a court from temporarily representing the Government" aims to make amendments to Title 28 of the United States Code by prohibiting government attorneys who have been sanctioned by a court from temporarily representing the Government.
+Additional details such as key provisions, findings, or directives are not provided in the context.

 Current Status of Bill S 4324